khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

     purification is correct.
 And this is the saying that we regard as being correct.

-    As for Ibn Taymiyyah !r[him], he held it to be obligatory if the related _ḥadīth_ was authentic---as occurs in his _Kitāb al-Īmān_---and the _ḥadīth_ is authentic, so therefore his opinion is that it is obligatory.
+    As for Ibn Taymiyyah BM_HIM, he held it to be obligatory if the related _ḥadīth_ was authentic---as occurs in his _Kitāb al-Īmān_---and the _ḥadīth_ is authentic, so therefore his opinion is that it is obligatory.

-22. Al-Bukhārī and Muslim report from Anas !p[him] that some of the Companions of the Prophet BPBUH sought water for _wuḍū_, so the Emissary of Allāh BPBUH said “Does any of you have water?”
+22. Al-Bukhārī and Muslim report from Anas BP_HIM that some of the Companions of the Prophet BPBUH sought water for _wuḍū_, so the Emissary of Allāh BPBUH said “Does any of you have water?”
 So he put his hand into the water and said “Make _wuḍū_ in the name of Allāh.”
 And I saw the water coming out from between his fingers until they all made _wuḍū_.

-    Thābit said: “I said to Anas !p[him], ‘How many were there?’
+    Thābit said: “I said to Anas BP_HIM, ‘How many were there?’
 He said, ‘About seventy.’”[^23]

     As for the proof for that which we have stated---it is his BPBUH